ariannamethod/AriannaMethodHub/README.md

 ./serve.sh 8000
 ```

+Then open `http://localhost:8000/minimal.html` to try the minimal chat page.

 This invokes `python3 -m arianna_core.server` under the hood.
 The server can
 also be launched manually with either: